mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

         mems = new_mems
 ```

+That’s it!
+I know it was a long read, but hopefully you find it helpful!

 ---

 *If you notice mistakes and errors in this post, please don't hesitate to contact me at [mehdi dot mashayekhi dot 65 at gmail dot com]*